0xVolt/learn-tensorboard/README.md

 # About the Repository

-This repository's purpose is to document learning Tensorboard, Tensorflow's open-source visualisation toolkit.
-The goal is to incorporate it into every machine learning project as part of the workflow.
+A repository to document learning Tensorflow, Google's end-to-end deep learning framework.

 # References

 1. `Neptune.ai` article on Tensorboard